This Instant Pot Chicken and Rice recipe makes a one-pot meal with moist tender chicken and creamy wild rice in less than 30 minutes.

 - Pressure Release – The Instant Pot lid will not open when it’s under pressure – the float valve (red button) on top of the lid will be in the up position.
 There are three ways to release this pressure.

-- Quick release – releases pressure instantly by pressing Cancel and then turning the pressure release valve to the Venting position.
+- Quick-release – releases pressure instantly by pressing Cancel and then turning the pressure release valve to the Venting position.
 Be careful not to stand over the pot when doing this.
-I use a wooden spoon to push it so I don’t get burned by the hot steam!
+I use a wooden spoon to push it so I don’t get burned by hot steam!
 You don’t have to hold it.
 Just push it until it stays open.
 The float valve (little red button on top) will go down when the pressure is released and allow you to open the lid.

 - Natural release – After the time countdown, the Instant Pot will beep.
 Press Cancel and let the pressure release on its own.
 The pressure button (little red button on top) will go down when the pressure is released and allow you to open the lid.
 This can take 20 minutes or more.